nicolasmcnair/magpy/README.md

 ## Recent Updates
 _Note: dates of fixes have been reordered to YY-MM-DD_

-20-10-22: rTMSMode() will now check whether the stimulator is currently in rTMS mode before attempting to enable or disable
+20-10-22: rTMSMode() will now check whether the stimulator is currently in rTMS mode before attempting to enable or disable.
+This will avoid overwriting the current settings on the unit if rTMS mode is already enabled

 20-10-22: validateSequence() will now return the current Rapid parameters if receipt is True